The Boston Beer (NYSE:SAM) Releases FY 2021 Earnings Guidance

 The Boston Beer (NYSE:SAM) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $-$18.000 for the period, compared to the Thomson Reuters consensus estimate of $20.460.
 The company issued revenue guidance of -.

 The Boston Beer (NYSE:SAM) last issued its earnings results on Wednesday, July 21st.
-The company reported $4.75 EPS for the quarter, missing analysts’ consensus estimates of $7.00 by ($2.25).
-The business had revenue of $602.80 million during the quarter, compared to analysts’ expectations of $657.65 million.
-The Boston Beer had a return on equity of 22.41% and a net margin of 11.14%.
-The Boston Beer’s revenue for the quarter was up 33.3% compared to the same quarter last year.
-During the same quarter in the previous year, the business earned $4.88 EPS.
-Equities research analysts anticipate that The Boston Beer will post 18.11 earnings per share for the current year.
+The company reported $4.75 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $7.00 by ($2.25).
+The company had revenue of $602.80 million during the quarter, compared to analysts’ expectations of $657.65 million.
+The Boston Beer had a net margin of 11.14% and a return on equity of 22.41%.
+The company’s quarterly revenue was up 33.3% on a year-over-year basis.
+During the same period last year, the business posted $4.88 earnings per share.
+On average, analysts anticipate that The Boston Beer will post 18.11 earnings per share for the current fiscal year.

-In related news, Chairman C James Koch sold 2,500 shares of the firm’s stock in a transaction that occurred on Tuesday, June 29th.
-The shares were sold at an average price of $1,029.70, for a total value of $2,574,250.00.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Insiders have sold a total of 20,000 shares of company stock worth $20,028,750 in the last 90 days.
-Company insiders own 24.30% of the company’s stock.
+In other The Boston Beer news, Chairman C James Koch sold 2,500 shares of the business’s stock in a transaction dated Wednesday, June 23rd.
+The shares were sold at an average price of $1,007.59, for a total transaction of $2,518,975.00.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.
+Insiders have sold a total of 12,500 shares of company stock worth $12,526,025 over the last 90 days.
+24.30% of the stock is owned by insiders.

 An institutional investor recently raised its position in The Boston Beer stock.
-Morgan Stanley raised its position in The Boston Beer Company, Inc. (NYSE:SAM) by 115.5% in the second quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 87,538 shares of the company’s stock after buying an additional 46,921 shares during the period.
-Morgan Stanley owned about 0.71% of The Boston Beer worth $89,359,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 65.63% of the company’s stock.
+Morgan Stanley increased its holdings in The Boston Beer Company, Inc. (NYSE:SAM) by 115.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 87,538 shares of the company’s stock after purchasing an additional 46,921 shares during the quarter.
+Morgan Stanley owned 0.71% of The Boston Beer worth $89,359,000 at the end of the most recent quarter.
+Hedge funds and other institutional investors own 71.93% of the company’s stock.

 Boston Beer Co, Inc engages in the business of alcoholic beverages.
 Its brands include Truly Hard Seltzer, Twisted Tea, Samuel Adams, Angry Orchard, Hard Cider and Dogfish Head, and Craft Brewery.
 The company was founded by C. James Koch in 1984 and is headquartered in Boston, MA.